 An example for hypermethylation, leading to a suppression of mRNA is provided in Figure 3 (high DNA methylation in peak in the promoter and down-regulation of the corresponding mRNA).

-We think that discussing further results from this dataset in more detail goes beyond the scope of this method publication.
-We are not aiming at publishing the dataset (consisting of mRNA, DNA methylation, microRNA and protein microarrays for many samples) or results from it.
+We think that discussing further results from this dataset in more detail goes beyond the scope of this methodological paper.
+We are not intending to publish the dataset (consisting of mRNA, DNA methylation, microRNA and protein microarrays for many samples) or results from it.

 Discussion can be shorten a bit.
 The enrichment method used in the tool is not described in the paper.
 I assumed it's a classical Fisher test.
 However, the setting of the background against which the dataset of interest is compared is of fundamental importance in these analyses.
 The current version of the tool doesn't permit to change the background (full genome ?).
 As adding the ability to compute the enrichment analysis on different background, or asking the user to provide a background gene/protein list can be very complicated, one idea would be for the tool to be able to load enrichment results of Kegg pathways from the DAVID database http://david.abcc.ncifcrf.gov/ that is dedicated to enrichment analyses and provide many different backgrounds, for instance for Affy microarrays.
 Furthermore, fisher test enrichment analyses that imply to select a threshold in expression microarrays, and consider only genes above/under this threshold, are less used nowadays.
 People are using more and more GSEA-like statistics.
 Maybe the tool could also be able to load GSEA result files.